top of page

 pile of cottonseed meal

 When cotton is broken down and used in the textile industry, it produces some byproducts.
-One of these byproducts is cottonseed meal.
+One of these byproducts is cotton seed meal.
 It’s a safe soil amendment that you’ll love to use in your garden for flowers, vegetables, and fruits.
+Cotton seeds are broken down and pressed and what is left is the cottonseed hulls without the oil.

-For many gardeners, cottonseed meal is the perfect soil amendment.
-It’s easy to use, doesn’t burn the plants even the sensitive flowering perennials or annuals, and its slow-release action and organic nature, means that it will enrich the soil and benefit the plants for a long time.
+For many gardeners, cottonseed meal is the perfect product to amend soil.
+Although not an organic fertilizer, it’s easy to use, doesn’t burn the plants, even the sensitive flowering perennials or annuals.
+Because cottonseed meal decomposes slowly, it has a slow-release action and organic nature, which means that it will enrich the soil and benefit the plants for a long time.

 So what do we know about cottonseed meal?
 How do we use it?
 Lets get into those questions now!